 Find a quiet space

-Once you find the time to meditate, you need to choose a suitable space to meditate.
+Once you find the time to meditate, you need to choose a suitable space.
 Create an environment that doesn’t have any noise or distractions.
 You can put some music on but make sure it’s calm, repetitive and gentle so as not to distract you.

 Sit on level ground.
 Remember to keep your back straight.
 This will help with your breathing.
 Relax your arms and legs.
 They don’t need to be in a special position.
 The most important thing is that you are relaxed.
 Now start searching for parts of your body that aren’t relaxed.
 It could be your face muscles or shoulders.
 Try relaxing all of them.
 I find it easiest to start at the top of your head and work your way down to your toes.
 Focus on each part of the body and how it feels.
 If it’s tense, relax it.
 This sounds time-consuming but you can do it in a couple of minutes.